zakbarlow1995/ICNDb-iOS-Client-SwiftUI/README.md

 # Internet Chuck Norris Database iOS App

-This repository contains the source code for the ICNDb App, which intereacts with the [Internet Chuck Norris Database API](http://www.icndb.com/api/).
+This repository contains the source code for the ICNDb App, which interacts with the [Internet Chuck Norris Database API](http://www.icndb.com/api/).
 This SwiftUI application is written in `Swift 5` and able to run on any iPhone on iOS 13.0 or greater.
 As such, this project requires at least `Xcode11`.
 This project demonstrates MVVM, Dependency Injection, Networking (using Combine), and Unit Testing in Swift.

 ### Installation